Kovalam Lighthouse Beach 🏖️ India

 As a foreigner, you get this to some degree everywhere you go in India.

 If you’re into yoga or ayurvedic medicine, this is a great place to practice.
-Otherwise, apart from lying on the somewhat crowded beach, eating, and haggling with street vendors for various trinkets, there’s not a lot to do.
+Otherwise, apart from lying on the somewhat crowded beach, eating, and haggling with street vendors for trinkets you don’t need, there’s not a lot to do.

 You can bathe in the sea, but it’s difficult to swim due to the large waves and powerful undercurrents.
 Several people drown here each year, despite the whistles and red flags of the lifeguards.